Skip to Content

 Max Berg Plaza Park | 1100 Calle Puente, San Clemente, CA

-Celebrate Day of the Dead/Día de los Muertos, to remember friends, family, and community members who have passed.
-The lively special event will include an altar and ofrenda, traditional sugar skull crafts, face painting, Ballet Folklorico dance performance, Danza Azteca performance, local non-profit organization booths, traditional delicious food, treats, drinks, and a DJ throughout the event.
-The event is free and open to the public.
+This free, public event celebrates Day of the Dead/Día de los Muertos with a special event to remember friends and family with an altar and ofrenda, traditional sugar skull crafts, face painting, Ballet Folklorico, Danza Azteca performance, local non-profit organization booths, traditional food and drinks, and a DJ throughout the event.

 San Juan Capistrano